Merck Manual

 • Sometimes esophageal pH measurement or endoscopy

-Infants who have symptoms consistent with GERD and no severe complications may be given a therapeutic trial of medical therapy for GERD; improvement or elimination of symptoms suggests GERD is the diagnosis and that other testing is unnecessary.
-Infants can also be given an extensively hydrolyzed (hypoallergenic) formula for 2 to 4 weeks to see whether the symptoms are caused by a food allergy.
+Infants who have symptoms consistent with GERD but no severe complications may be given a therapeutic trial of acid-reducing medication for GERD.
+Improvement or elimination of symptoms suggests that GERD is the diagnosis.
+If the infant continues to improve, other testing is likely unnecessary.
+Infants with suspected food allergy can also be given an extensively hydrolyzed (hypoallergenic) formula for 2 to 4 weeks to see whether the symptoms are caused by a food allergy.

-Infants who fail to respond to a therapeutic trial, or who present with signs of complications of GERD, may require further evaluation.
-Typically, an upper GI series is the first test; it may help diagnose reflux and also identify any anatomic GI disorders that cause regurgitation.
+Infants who do not respond to a therapeutic trial, or who present with signs of complications of GERD (eg, iron deficiency anemia) may require further evaluation.
+Typically, an upper GI contrast x-ray series is the first test; it may help diagnose reflux and also identify any anatomic GI disorders that cause regurgitation.
 Finding barium reflux into the mid or upper esophagus is much more significant than seeing reflux into only the distal esophagus.
-For infants with regurgitation hours after eating, who may have gastroparesis, a liquid gastric emptying scan may be appropriate.
+For infants with regurgitation hours after eating, and thus are suspected of having gastroparesis, a liquid gastric emptying scan may be appropriate.

-If the diagnosis remains unclear or there is still a question of whether reflux is actually the cause of symptoms such as coughing or wheezing, a pediatric gastroenterologist may do tests using esophageal pH or impedance probes ( see Ambulatory pH Monitoring Ambulatory pH Monitoring Ambulatory 24-hour esophageal pH monitoring with or without intraluminal impedance testing is currently the most common test for quantifying gastroesophageal reflux (see the American College... read more ).
+If the diagnosis remains unclear or there is still a question of whether reflux is actually the cause of symptoms such as coughing or wheezing, a pediatric gastroenterologist may do tests using esophageal pH or impedance probes (see Ambulatory pH Monitoring).
 Caregivers record the occurrence of symptoms (manually or by using an event marker on the probe); the symptoms are then correlated with reflux events detected by the probe.
 A pH probe can also assess the effectiveness of acid-suppression therapy.
-An impedance probe has the ability to detect nonacid reflux as well as acid reflux.
+An impedance probe has the ability to detect nonacid reflux as well as acid reflux and is needed because some patients may be still affected by reflux even when the acid is properly buffered by medication and the refluxate is not acidic.

 Treatment of Reflux in Infants